nodemailer/nodemailer/README.md

 });
 ```

-> Default SMTP transport is not suitable for large volume of e-mails new SMTP connection is established for every mail sent.
-Use [nodemailer-smtp-pool](https://github.com/nodemailer/nodemailer-smtp-pool) if you need to send a large amount of e-mails.
->
-> For sending bulk mail using Nodemailer see the [recommendations below](#delivering-bulk-mail)

 #### Use a transport plugin

 See [Available Transports](#available-transports) for known transport plugins but there might be non listed plugins as well.